Repositorios-de-Estudio/sobre-mi-en-ingles/README.md

 ## Small talk

-- Thank you for inviting me to the interview, I'm happy to be here.
+- Thank you for inviting me to the interview and taking the time to meet whith me

 ## Describe yourself / Who is you?

-- I am a systems engineer, I am passionate about the technology and love my work, I like to investigate, collaborate and give the best service to customers.
+- I am a systems engineer, I am passionate about the technology and love my work, I like to investigate, collaborate and give the best service to customers
+- Currently I am not working so I am studying English and I am training on new technologies to improve my skills
-- I worked as a Quality assurance (doing test on client-machines and posts) at HANDELCl.
-The project was the upgrade the transactional swtich at a Bank of Colombia.
+- I worked as a Quality assurance (doing test on client-machines and posts) at HANDELCl The project was the upgrade a transactional swtich
-- I worked as a Technical consultant - PS2 at NCRCl for 4 years on deployments, software as a service and on-premise products, Some are ERP, security for logical attacks, Whitelist, Monitoring tools and others.
+- Also I worked as a Technical consultant - PS2 at NCRCl for 4 years on deployments, software as a service and on-premise products, Some are ERP, security for logical attacks, Whitelist, Monitoring tools and others.
 Also I have been technical lead and especialist support for these products
 - I did maintenance and check performance on cliente-machines and Servers
+- I am hopping to move a senior role in this area or if the company needs it I would like to move to other area ti support other technology process

 ## What are your hobbies and interests?